Updated: Mar 22, 2021

-This month, I will be hitting the one year mark since I have been diagnosed and trying to clear my Intestinal Candidiasis.
-To be more specific, the one year to the date will be August 18th, but who's actually counting.
-However, since I just finished up my one year checkup, it is time to update you all on what has been going on.
+This month, I will be hitting the one-year mark since I have been diagnosed with Intestinal Candidiasis.
+Despite the official one-year being on August 18th, I completed my one-year checkup today and felt the need to recap and update what has been going on.

-For those who need a recap, Intestinal Candidiasis is an overgrowth of yeast in your digestive system.
-Also know as a Leaky Gut, it is a major gastrointestinal disorder that occurs in the gut wall.
+One year ago, I was diagnosed with Intestinal Candidiasis, an overgrowth of yeast in my digestive tract.
+Also known as "the Leaky Gut", it is a major gastrointestinal disorder that occurs in the gut wall.

-However, I did learn more about my allergy to corn; it occurs when your immune system mistakes corn, or a corn product, for something harmful and begins to release antibodies called immunoglobulin E to neutralize the allergen.
+Despite the turn of events going sour, I did learn more about my food allergies.
+I learned that when your immune system mistakes the food you are eating for something harmful, it begins to release antibodies called immunoglobulin E to neutralize the allergen.
 Being that one of my main problems is my immune system being weak, this may seem to go hand and hand.
-Another thing I learned is that a corn allergy often occurs alongside a soy allergy, which was another food allergy we discovered with my Candidia.
+Something new I learned about my corn allergy is that it often occurs alongside a soy allergy, which was another food allergy we discovered with my Candidia.

-The biggest mystery has solving which foods I can and cannot eat.
-As we are [hopefully] dwindling to the end of this journey [but possibly not], we are beginning to get an idea of what food I will probably have to always avoid: Gluten, Soy, Dairy, Nuts, Eggplant, Pepper, and possibly corn.
-At the moment, they are starting to become certain these will be my everlasting food allergies, but I am hoping more will come off that list once I strengthen my immune system.
+The biggest mystery has been solving which foods I can and cannot eat.
+As we are [hopefully] dwindling to the end of this journey [but possibly not], we are beginning to get an idea of what foods I will probably have to always avoid: Gluten, Soy, Dairy, Nuts, Nightshades, and possibly corn.
+At the moment, they are starting to become certain these will be my everlasting food allergies, but I am hoping more will come off that list once I strengthen my immune system to a better level.

 While the journey continues, I will be subsiding from creating more entries However, feel free to continue following our recipe updates!
 I think those tell a better story anyway ;)